hiesabx/reservoirflow/docs/source/sponsors.rst

 Sponsors
 --------

-We are looking for sponsors.
+We are looking for sponsors who are willing to support open science and research.

 .. grid:: 1 1 1 4
     :gutter: 5